eclipse-sumo/sumo/docs/web/docs/Tools/LiSuM.md

 In a command or terminal window execute the Maven command install (`mvn install`) in the traas, lisum-core and lisum-gui folders (in that order).
 For starting lisum-core or lisum-gui, seek the *jar* file, open a terminal and execute it using the `java -jar` command.

-When LiSuM is started for the first time, the user is prompt to select a directory which is going to be used as the workspace directory.
+When LiSuM is started for the first time, the user is prompted to select a directory which is going to be used as the workspace directory.
 The workspace is the directory where LiSuM looks for existing simulation projects, where new ones should be stored and where the system